modir/laminas-book/docs/filters.md

 initialize the filter, and the `setCharList()` and `getCharList()` methods which can be used for setting specific filter options.

-> All standard filters have the constructor method (optionally) accepting an array of options
+!!! note
-> for configuring the filter when instantiating it manually.
+    All standard filters have the constructor method (optionally) accepting an array of options for configuring the filter when instantiating it manually.

 Below, we provide two code examples showing equivalent methods of manually creating an instance of the @`StringTrim` filter, setting its options, and filtering a value.